vzhd1701/csv2notion/README.md

   --fail-on-unsettable-columns       fail if DB has columns that don't support assigning value to them;
                                      otherwise those columns will be ignored
-                                     (columns with type created_by, last_edited_by, rollup or formula)
+                                     (columns with type created_by, last_edited_by, rollup or formula) --fail-on-wrong-status-values      fail if values for 'status' columns don't have matching option in DB;
+                                     otherwise those values will be replaced with default status
 ```

 ### Input